 - Property Tax: The property tax has been a traditional local source for the support of local political subdivisions.
-This tax has been qualified as more regressive than income and sales taxes.
-If the property value per student is large, a political subdivision is considered wealthy.
-In Nebraska, property taxes are determined by a rate per \$100 of assessed property value.
-Most political subdivisions do not have contiguous boundaries which makes monitoring of property taxes confusing and difficult for taxpayers. - Interest from Investments: The cash on hand of ESU No. 19 varies greatly throughout the year.
+In Nebraska, property taxes are determined by a rate per \$100 of assessed property value. - Interest from Investments: The cash on hand of ESU No. 19 varies greatly throughout the year.
 In periods when cash on hand is in a positive position, the surplus funds are invested in approved, secured, and liquid investments.
 The interest earned becomes revenue for ESU No. 19.